Last Updated: May 10, 2026

 Onivyde is a drug marketed by Ipsen and is included in one NDA.
 There are fourteen patents protecting this drug.

-This drug has one hundred and sixty-five patent family members in thirty countries.
+This drug has one hundred and sixty-eight patent family members in thirty-two countries.

 The generic ingredient in ONIVYDE is irinotecan hydrochloride.
 There are thirty-three drug master file entries for this compound.
 Sixteen suppliers are listed for this compound.
 Additional details are available on the irinotecan hydrochloride profile page.